ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 [Link](https://programs.sigchi.org/chi/2025/program/content/188656)

-Abstract: While companies are increasingly moving towards the `pay for privacy' model, it is unclear how consumers make privacy decisions under this model.
-Toward that, we conducted an incentive-compatible lottery study on Prolific to understand the factors behind users' choice to have additional data privacy controls.
-With 265 United States participants across two device risk conditions (High-risk: camera vs. Low-risk: light bulb) and three cash conditions (\$9.99 vs. \$19.99 vs. \$29.99), results reveal that device risk and cash offerings influence participants’ lottery choice.
-We further observed an interaction effect between participants’ technical literacy and cash options.
-Specifically, technical participants chose the data privacy controls instead of cash at a higher rate when the cash condition was \$29.99.
-In contrast, less technical participants favored the privacy option at a higher rate when the cash condition was \$9.99.
+Abstract: While companies are increasingly moving towards the ‘pay for privacy’ model, it is unclear how consumers make privacy decisions under this model.
+Toward that, we conducted an incentive-compatible lottery study on Prolific to understand the factors behind users’ choice to have additional data privacy controls.
+With 265 United States participants across two device risk conditions (High-risk: camera vs. Low-risk: light bulb) and three cash conditions ($9.99 vs. $19.99 vs. $29.99), results reveal that device risk and cash offerings influence participants’ lottery choice.
+We further observed an interaction effect between participants’ technical literacy and cash option.
+Specifically, technical participants chose the data privacy controls instead of cash at a higher rate when the cash condition was $29.99.
+In contrast, less technical participants favored the privacy option at a higher rate when the cash condition was $9.99.
 Implications of our findings for user data privacy are discussed in the paper.